wing5wong/artisan-whs-static/source/_events/2022-10-16_junior-examinations.md

 date: 2022-11-06T19:47:20.693Z
 ---

-The Junior examinations will be held on Monday 7 November and Tuesday 8 November.
+**The Junior examinations will be held on Monday 7 November**

 These examinations are only run for English, Mathematics, Science and Social Studies.

-This year examinations will be held for Year 9 Science, and Year 10 Mathematics and Year 10 Social Studies.
-The remaining subjects/classes will be doing in-class assessments.

-The timetable for the examinations will be emailed to parents once it is confirmed.
+**Junior examination timetable**

+Monday 7 November -
+Morning 9.20 to 11.20am
+Year 9 English
+Year 10 Mathematics

+Monday 7 November – Afternoon 12.10 to 2.10pm
+Year 9 Science
+Year 10 Social Studies

+Time schedule for the day:
+Form time:  	8.50 – 9.10am
+Exam 1:       	9.20 – 11.20am
+Lunch:         	11.20 – 12.00pm
+Exam 2:       	12.10 – 2.10pm

+Students may go home at 2.10pm.